WILLIAM TAYLOR REID

 My e-mail address is

-I was born at about 10 a.m. on May 6, 1958.
-Or, as I usually say, I was born at a very early age.
-I am the oldest of six children to Bruce and Dottie Reid.
-I grew up in the western San Fernando Valley in the City of Los Angeles, CA; mostly in Woodland Hills, but also in Canoga Park and Reseda.
-I attended St. Bernardine’s grade school in Woodland Hills, Crespi High School in Encino, and California State University, Northridge (CSUN).
+I was born near Los Angeles and grew up in the western San Fernando Valley in the City of Los Angeles, CA. I lived mostly in Woodland Hills, but also in Canoga Park and Reseda.
+Upon completion of high school at Crespi High in Encino, I enrolled at California State University, Northridge (CSUN).

 By 1980 I had a fancy new Heathkit Digital weather station set up at home, and my Climatology advisor, Dr. Court, loaned me several standard weather instruments which I set up in the backyard!
 These included a standard-sized cotton region thermometer shelter, a Belfort hygro-thermograph and a Belfort recording weighing rain gage.
 These instruments provided continuous (and accurate and official) temperature and precipitation data.
 I phoned in my daily data into the Los Angeles Daily News in 1980, and to the National Weather Service beginning in 1983.
 Woodland Hills was on the local and national weather map, thanks to me and my school’s generosity.

 At school I was immersed in the stacks of climate data in the library.
-I wrote down all of the daily high and low temperatures from the weather station at Pierce College in the West Valley.
+I wrote down all of the daily high and low temperatures since 1949 from the weather station at Pierce College in the West Valley, and I researched the climate data for many other weather stations in southern California and the Southwest U.S. I also joined the local chapter of the American Meteorology Society, and regularly attended their monthly meetings.
 I earned my Bachelor’s Degree in 1981 and my Master’s Degree in Climatology in 1987.
-My thesis was on temperature patterns in the Eastern Mojave Desert, and I researched all of the old records from Death Valley and California’s northern deserts that I could find.
-I became part of the local and national chapters of the American Meteorological Society, and occasionally gave talks on my Death Valley research and local climate studies.
+My thesis was on temperature patterns in the Eastern Mojave Desert, and I researched all of the old records from Death Valley and California’s eastern deserts that I could find.
+At the local AMS meetings I shared much of my findings.

 This was about the time that I really got in to storm chasing.
 Let’s back up a little.
-When I was in grade school, my family’s summer vacation was often a drive to Omaha, Nebraska, to visit aunts and uncles and cousins.
-On many nights I was up late, staring through the window, watching a spectacular lightning display…or desperately hoping one would develop!
+When I was in grade school, my family would make the drive to Omaha, Nebraska, for our summer vacation to visit aunts and uncles and cousins.
+On many nights in Omaha I was up late, staring through the window, watching a spectacular lightning display…or desperately hoping one would develop!
 When I received my driver’s license I found myself driving towards and into the thunderstorms near Omaha, or out in the desert areas north of Los Angeles.
-I liked to be in heavy rain, I liked to hear hail slamming the car, and I especially liked lightning and thunder and inky black skies.
+I liked to be in heavy rain, I was ecstatic if hail was falling, and I especially liked lightning and thunder and inky black skies.
 I can recall experiencing just a handful of decent thunderstorms growing up at home.
 Some of the Omaha storms scared me a little, but I couldn’t get enough of them.
 I was storm deprived in California, but I was definitely not obsessed with storms.
 I was more interested in climatology, and ice hockey, and music, through the 1980s.

 I saw a small tornado near Sterling, Colorado, on a trip to Omaha back around August, 1988.
-I was taking pictures and nervous and excited as can be!
 This encounter was completely fortuitous and unexpected.
 An isolated thunderstorm developed along Interstate 76 and the tornado formed a few miles to the north as we drove by.
-Even though this storm was incredible and I was thrilled to have witnessed a tornado, this was not the event which changed my life.
+Even though this storm was incredible and I was thrilled to have witnessed a tornado, this was not the event which got me into chasing.
 At the time I was not especially into storms and severe weather.
 Sure, I loved to experience them, but I figured that my encounters with them would just be in these types of situations —- on my occasional trips in the western U.S. and the Great Plains to visit relatives, and the rare thunderstorms near home.
-I thought that tornados were flukes, and were events which were impossible to predict.
+I thought that tornadoes were flukes, and were events which were impossible to predict.
 I didn’t really understand severe storms, I had never heard of a supercell or a rotating thunderstorm or a storm chaser.
+(Well, maybe that is not entirely true, as I read an article on storm chasers in “Weatherwise” magazine.
+I guess it did not impress me much.)
 I didn’t grow up hoping someday to see a tornado.
 I didn’t think about them, actually.
 I certainly never thought that I would see a tornado in my lifetime, even as I turned 30.
 I just didn’t think about them —- tornadoes didn’t matter to me!

 photo credits: Charles Bustamante